alban-read/Scheme-Windows-Workspace/App/docs/Animation.md

 It is used to only run the animation; check for keys; update animation state; it does not have the nice safe environment that you normally get when you are evaluating scheme.

-if there is an error; it will error n times a second; not be caught by any safety handlers and likely crash.
+if there is an error; it will crash.

 The step function needs to complete quickly (it needs to be fast anyway to complete many frames a second.)